xj-zhu98/ICLR-2022-Paper-List/readme.md

 ## Part of the Papers (ICLR2022)
-Some interesting direction of ICLR papers.
+Some interesting directions of ICLR papers.
 ### ICLR2022-OpenReviewData
 * https://github.com/Juju-botu/ICLR2022-OpenReviewData